fnando/formatter/README.markdown

 	script/plugin install git://github.com/fnando/has_markup.git

 Install the markup language you want to use.
-If you want to use Markdown, install it using
+For Markdown, install it using

 	sudo gem install rdiscount